Corporate Governance Statement 2019/2020

-This statement on the Corporate Governance of Saga Furs Oyj (plc) is a translation of the original Finnish document that has been issued as a separate report and published on the company website on 30 January 2020 simultaneously with the Report by the Board of Directors for the 2018/2019 financial year.
+This statement on the Corporate Governance of Saga Furs Oyj has been issued as a separate report and published on the Company website on 28 January 2021 simultaneously with the Report by the Board of Directors for the 2019/2020 financial year.

 Departures from the recommendations